 Furthermore, I would suspect any publisher, editor, or stranger who suggests going wide is a mistake.
 Exclusivity exists to ensure higher returns for the person or company demanding they be the only one.
 Today’s publishing world features a variety of services (most very low-cost or free-to-use) that enable you to access a variety of audiences.

 Because today you can sell through the world’s largest retail (Amazon), make your book available to bookstores (the Ingram Catalog), sell on your own website (Lulu Direct), make an audiobook, and more.
 The only limits on your publishing are time and desire!

 Publishing is About Community

-If nothing else, writing events like SFWC reinforce just how vital community is for the entire industry.
+If nothing else, writing events like SFWC reinforces just how vital community is for the entire industry.
 There’s something wonderful about standing in an exhibition hall, surrounded by authors, chatting about how vibrant and inspiring the community is with someone who works hard for one of our competitors.
-Yes, of course I want you to use Lulu and not another publisher.
+Yes, of course, I want you to use Lulu and not another publisher.
 But more than that, I want you to publish the right way for you.

 That undertone ran through every conversation I had over the weekend.
 From authors and artists to printers and publishers; the message of SFWC seemed to hinge on making the right choices.
 There is no one-size-fits-all publishing formula.
 There is no trick or hack for successful publishing.